Ron Paul: The Untold Story of the Man Who Helped Inspire a New Generation of Liberty Lovers

 Thus, throughout the 2008 primary season, the acolytes of Ron Paul dominated political debate on the Internet and social media, the latter of which was still in its infancy at this point.
 Ron Paul’s campaign was the most searched for and his YouTube channel had even more followers than Barack Obama’s.

 None of this translated into a terribly successful campaign.
 His highwater mark was a 25 percent second-place showing in Montana.
 He chose not to enter the general election as a third-party candidate, but did not endorse the eventual nominee, John McCain.
 Paul often claimed that he did not run as a third-party candidate because he had signed a binding agreement preventing him from doing so.
-He chose instead to endorse the four major third-party candidates: Green Party nominee Cynthia McKinney, Libertarian Bob Barr (this despite his previous role in Ruby Ridge), the Constitution Party’s Chuck Baldwin, and independent Ralph Nader.
+He chose instead to endorse the four major third-party candidates: Green Party nominee Cynthia McKinney, Libertarian Bob Barr, the Constitution Party’s Chuck Baldwin, and independent Ralph Nader.

 In 2012, Ron Paul was still considered an outsider, but had considerably raised his national profile since 2008.
 He remained hot on the heels of front-runner Mitt Romney throughout the entire Republican primary, but once again came up short of the nomination.
 Much like in 2008, he refused to endorse Mitt Romney and even refused to give a speech at the convention because it would have to be vetted by Romney’s team.